 So many people have gotten accustomed to using store-bought eggless mayonnaise as a substitute for the typical mayonnaise.
 However, while egg-less mayonnaise is one step closer to better health, it still contains preservatives, processed oils, and other chemicals.
 For a natural and healthy mayonnaise substitute, this tofunaise recipe has got you all the way.

 The tofu we use is made with organic soybeans and seawater instead of Nigari (starter).
 It’s mixed with slightly roasted fennel which gives it a distinct flavor.
 You can add sliced olives, chopped sun-dried tomatoes, and other herbs and spices as you wish.

-Soybeans are endowed with powerful plant compounds known as isoflavones that bear similarities to phytoestrogens that work in the body.
+Soybeans are endowed with potent plant compounds known as isoflavones that bear similarities to phytoestrogens that work in the body.
 This means that they can activate and embed themselves in the estrogen receptors present in your body which is especially beneficial to women.
 Isoflavones also help reduce inflammation, lower the risk of cardiovascular diseases by improving the elasticity of blood vessels.

 - 1 cup raw tofu

 - 1 lemon, juiced

 Heat olive oil in a pot over low heat until hot, but not smoky; stir in chopped fennel and saute for about 3 minutes or until slightly golden brown but still raw and crunchy.

 Remove from the pot from heat and stir in tofu until well combined with the fennel.

 Transfer the tofu mixture to a blender and add in freshly chopped coriander, basil leaves, salt, lemon juice, and raw honey.